 Dates from late 1960s/very early 1970s.

 Facit were large producers of mechanical calculators, but their electronic calculators appear to have been made by others.
 In 1972 they were victims of the great drop in the price of electronic calculators and were taken over by Electrolux.

-With the cover removed, showing the Nixie-type display tubes and the top circuit board with the integrated circuits.
+With the cover removed, showing the Nixie-type display tubes and the top, small, circuit board with integrated circuits in dual-inline (dil) packages.

 Underneath the calculator with the covers removed, showing the integrated circuits on the bottom circuit board.

 Brent Hilpert has brilliantly reverse-engineered the Facit 1123 and has published information and a simulator at https://web.archive.org/web/20161117071139/http://www.cs.ubc.ca:80/~hilpert/eec/misc/ftf/index.html.

 The story of Facit calculators and their demise is told in the YouTube video "The Rapid Collapse of the Swedish Mechanical Calculator Industry" at www.youtube.com/watch?v=QJPMIjVGzd0

 © Text & photographs copyright Nigel Tout 2000-2023 except where noted otherwise.